NEWS

 Alan Bekhuis sent six daguerreotypes to the international contemporary daguerreotypes exhibition in

-Bry-sur-Marne, France this year and all have been acquired by the Bry Museum in Daguerre's town, where they are establishing a Museum to honour the photographic pioneer.
+Bry-sur-Marne, France and all have been acquired by the Bry Museum in Daguerre's town, where they are establishing a Museum to honour the photographic pioneer.

 195 daguerreotypes were on exhibition from 44 artists.